 I understand that this is because Flatpaks basically come with an entire Linux filesystem embedded, but I still feel like it’s overkill for my needs.

 As I understand it, the Pop OS team have teamed up with the guys over at Elementary OS and are both using the same front end for their package management.

 I prefer Pop Shop to Ubuntu’s Software Centre, but I’m not sure why.
-To just feels more slick and better put together.
-Overall, I prefer the user experience on the Pop Shop.
+It just feels more slick and better put together.
+Overall, I just prefer the user experience on the Pop Shop.

 Look & Feel

 I had Ubuntu 20.04 of my laptop for a little while, just to try it out really.
 It was nice, performant and it looked good, especially with the new Yaru theme.
 But to be honest, compared to Pop OS, I think Ubuntu looks pretty dated.